KaneOvO/CMPM121-Final/README.md

   - When the player has 5 of all three types of plants, the Game over text is displayed.

 ## Reflection

+  During the production process of F0, the biggest problem we encountered was the problem of the unity engine.
+First of all, when submitting through git, because Unity is set to compile every time the script is edited, this resulted in many merge errors when we submitted.
+We later tried to use the .gitignore file to reduce the occurrence of this error.
+  Additionally, we initially used tilemaps to edit our maps, but then we discovered that the tilemap was treated as a whole.
+In order to treat farmable land as a separate gameobject, we had to restructure our scene and create each farmable land as a separate gameobject.
+This problem occurs because we are not familiar with the unity engine, so we failed to choose the appropriate development method according to the project needs at the beginning.
+But as we develop further, this will get better and better.